 In Matthew 24 and Mark 13, Jesus gives a preview of the situation in the world just before His second coming.
-This shows that perseverance the character trait will be, that we will need very much.
+This shows that will need perseverance.

 Perseverance through dedication

 Perseverance is therefore essential, but how do you achieve a character of perseverance?
 First of all through complete dedication to Jesus Christ with our whole heart, without any reserve.
 Keep the words of Barnabas in mind, as he urges the faithful “to remain faithful to the Lord with steadfast purpose” (Acts 11:23).
 The key word here is ‘with steadfast purpose’, namely to stay faithfully with the Lord under all circumstances.

 As followers of Jesus, we can boast in our future.
 “Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ (…) and we rejoice in hope of the glory of God” (Romans 5:1-2).